 While short-term exercise can boost immune function, intensive and prolonged exercise can depress immune function.
 And it can make athletes more susceptible to infections, especially upper respiratory tract infections.
 However, elite swimmers and Kendo athletes (it’s a Japanese martial art) who supplemented with CoQ10 found a significant reduction in inflammation markers (19, 20).

-8) CoQ10 and Statins
+8) CoQ10 and cholesterol-lowering medications

 How much Coenzyme Q10 should I take?